Computing Science BSc (Hons)

 What you'll study

-Year one of the programme introduces you to the core fundamentals that underpin computing science.
+Year one introduces you to the core fundamentals that underpin computing science.
 You will explore the importance of IT security, and the risks posed to computer systems globally.
 In addition, you will develop your professional problem-solving skills, as you understand the basic principles of programming.
-Most of the modules in this year contain a practical element, so that you receive the best combination of theoretical and kinaesthetic learning.
-Students who successfully complete year one are eligible for a Higher National Certificate (HNC) in Computing Science.

 Modules

-As the course progresses, this academic year builds on the knowledge gained in year one to cement a solid foundation of core principles.
+Year two builds on the knowledge gained in year one to cement a solid foundation of core principles.
 Now that you are working to a higher level, you will begin building your knowledge and understanding of computer hardware and web development.
 It also covers programming concepts with a deeper investigation of algorithms and the importance of data security in today’s world.
-Students who successfully complete year two are eligible for a Higher National Diploma (HND) in Computing Science.

 Modules